top of page

 A philosopher's greatest enemy, is the possibility of being forgotten by people and by time, which then would greatly deter his or her potential to contribute to humanity.
 I have such fear, myself.
 Being forgotten is another testimony to the declining relevance to philosophy.
 Hence why philosophers are extensions of the craft, and not just themselves, necessarily.

 And, you're not alone in this.
-There are other competitors for attention of readers, and as with readers themselves, it is limited.
+There are other competitors for the attention of readers, and as with readers themselves, it is limited.
 As with any other field which is served for the public, you don't have to be number 1 to succeed, but you should aspire to reach as high as possible, as long as you're graced with life and with the ability to philosophize.
 That can apply to any industry as well in a capitalist economy.

 You might be surprised how beneficial it is to strive to be excessive.